 The simple idea of crossing this island on foot, coast to coast, through totally wild and untouched rainforest, was a challenge I couldn’t resist taking on.

 And a challenge it was!
-14 km doesn’t sound that bad when you are walking along the road, but when you are in the jungle the difficulty is of a whole other level.
+14 km doesn’t sound that bad when you are walking along the road, but when you are in the jungle the difficulty is on a whole other level.
 It is commonly admitted that the average walking speed is around 6 km per hour.
 In a jungle environment, this average plummets to only about 2 km per hour.

-I had some physically challenging jungle hikes on my own before, such as the one in Penang National Park in Malaysia, but for this one you definitely need a guide.
-The path is not always visible, sometimes you have to follow the river for a while… without a guide it is simply impossible to know where to go.
+I had some physically challenging jungle hikes on my own before, such as the one in Penang National Park in Malaysia, but for this one, you definitely need a guide.
+The path is not always visible, sometimes you have to follow the river for a while… without a guide, it is simply impossible to know where to go.

 You could risk it with a good GPS but really, the environment is hostile and the distance to hike is long.
 As adventurous as I can be, it is not something I would risk.
 One can be adventurous without being silly. 🙂

-Another important point to note is that this trek does not really offer any view to the landscape, it is pure jungle trekking.
+Another important point to note is that this trek does not really offer any view of the landscape, it is pure jungle trekking.
 The reason why you would want to do it really is the physical challenge, and the pride to be able to say “Hey!
 I have crossed this whole huge island on foot, can you believe that?!”.

 Of course, it is also a unique occasion to be totally immersed in this fascinating environment that is the tropical rainforest.
-Armed with my hiking boots, my courage and my passion for nature and the wilderness, I was ready for a memorable adventure!
+Armed with my hiking boots, my courage, and my passion for nature and the wilderness, I was ready for a memorable adventure!